Pain – A Sign of Pregnancy?

 Tender Breasts — Pregnancy or PMS?

-While many women experience breast tenderness before they start their period, this symptom is multiplied during early pregnancy.
-A pregnant woman's breasts become enlarged, due to an increased blood supply to the breasts and the development of mammary glands.
+Many women experience breast tenderness before they start their period.
+This may be a sign that your period is yet to come, only perhaps a little belated.
+In early pregnancy, the breasts become enlarged due to an increased blood supply and the development of mammary glands.
 The woman’s body is preparing for possible breastfeeding.

 In contrast to breast pain experienced before menstruation, nipples are also affected in a pregnant woman: They protrude more strongly, may darken, and can be tender.